Submitting Actual Changes to the Documentation

 As we say in the open source world, “patches are always welcome!” - So instead of submitting a request to get the documentation changed, how about submitting the concrete changes yourself?
 It’s really easy but can be intimidating the first time.
 This guide should take the edge off and you’ll see your changes live in a matter of hours!

-- Similar to our software, our documentation is open source and is managed using the same tools and processes that we use to incorporate changes to our code base.
+- Similar to our software, our documentation is open source and is managed using the same tools that we use to manage changes to our code base.

-- Several of our manuals already provide an “Edit this page” link that you can use to perform the actual documentation changes that you would like to see in your web browser.
+- All of our manuals provide an “Edit this page” option that you can use to perform the actual documentation changes that you would like to see in your web browser.
 Note that this process requires having an account on GitHub and some basic understanding of the code submission and review process on this platform.

-- The location of where the documentation for a specific product is maintained differs from product to product.
-For some products/project, we maintain the documentation files in the same git repository that is also used for the project’s source code.
-For other products, the documentation is maintained in a dedicated git repository.
+- The documentation for each product is maintained in dedicated git repositories per product.
 See Location of Documentation and Sources for details about the location of the documentation for each product.

 - Most of these locations contain a file called

 CONTRIBUTING.mdthat outlines the steps required to submit a change for the documentation.